shahedmomenzadeh/tracker_dataset/README.md

 #### Example Snippet

-This example shows the structure for a "Forceps" annotation (with motion features) and a "Pupil" annotation (without).
+This example shows the structure for a "Forceps" annotation (with motion features) and a "Pupil" annotation.

 ```json
 "annotations": [